GoogleChrome/developer.chrome.com/site/en/docs/android/trusted-web-activity/receive-payments-play-billing/index.md

 like news subscriptions or memberships.

 Note: The Play Store allows selling applications on the store and users can only download the application after purchasing it.
-We don’t recommend this for PWAs as the web application needs to be freely accessible to the open web and it is not possible to limit access in the same way platform-specific applications would do.
+We don't recommend this for PWAs as the web application needs to be freely accessible to the open web and it is not possible to limit access in the same way platform-specific applications would do.
 A better alternative is to provide the application for free on the store and enable features via in-app purchases.